-If you’re transporting goods that could cause harm to humans or animals, it’s imperative that you follow the United Nations’ guidelines on transporting infectious substances.
+If you’re transporting goods that could cause harm to humans or animals, you must follow the United Nations’ guidelines on transporting infectious substances.
 Failing to do so could cause significant danger to animal or human life, putting your reputation and bottom line at risk.

-Diagnostic specimens assigned to UN3373 are, ‘human or animal materials that are being transported only for the purpose of diagnosis or investigation.
+Diagnostic specimens assigned to UN3373 are ‘human or animal materials transported only for diagnosis or investigation.
 Such materials include excreta and blood as well as other tissues and fluids.’
 Diagnostic specimens do not include live infected animals.

-To help you get your label and packaging compliance right when transporting infectious substances, we’ve created this clear and simple guide.
+We’ve created this clear and straightforward guide to help you get your label and packaging compliance right when transporting infectious substances.

 What is UN3373 Compliance?